 - 4.a.
 Monitor performance measures, including stratified core measures in all subrecipients. - 4.b.
-Continue CQI project to improve core measures for HIV Medical Visit Frequency and Gap in HIV Medical Visits. - 4.c.
+Continue CQI project to improve core measures for HIV Medical Visit Frequency and Gap in HIV Medical Visits to attain state goals of 85% and 10% respectively. - 4.c.
 Continually monitor the Acuity Scale and Self-Management Model. - 4.d.
 Implement the Georgia HIV/AIDS Case Management Standard Operating Procedures. - 4.e.
-Participate in quality-related activities across Ryan White Programs (Parts A, B, C, and D) in Georgia. - 4.f.
-The percent of pregnant women living with HIV prescribed antiretroviral therapy will be 95% or greater. - 4.g.
-Monitor, assess and improve perinatal systems of care for women living with HIV and their infants.
+Participate in quality-related activities across Ryan White Programs (Parts A, B, C, and D) in Georgia.

-- 4.h.
-Design and implement a statewide CQI Project to increase ADAP utilization. - 4.i.
+- 4.f.
+The percent of pregnant women with HIV prescribed antiretroviral therapy will be 95% or greater. - 4.g.
+Monitor, assess and improve perinatal systems of care for women with HIV and their infants. - 4.h.
+Design and implement a CQI Project to improve the statewide Viral Load Suppression rate and attain state goal of 90%. - 4.i.
 Monitor measures to verify compliance with HRSA regulations related to "vigorous pursuit" and payer of last resort. - 4.j.
 Monitor compliance with RW Part B and Emerging Communities (EC) program requirements.